 Planning for Place Programme Manager

-Closer working between local service providers to improve outcomes for communities is the foundation of successful community planning.
+Closer working between service providers to improve outcomes for communities is the foundation of successful community planning.
 It is also the foundation for recent place-based approaches to achieving outcomes.
 New requirements introduced through the Community Empowerment Act have implications for the spatial planning role undertaken by local authorities.
 Community planning partners are already taking action in linking together the requirements of the Act with existing statutory requirements for spatial planning to prepare Local Development Plans.
 The Improvement Service is raising awareness of where and how this is already happening at a joint event in October 2018 (details below).